yuyang339/cs140e-21spr/labs/0-blink/README.md

 What can go wrong:

-  1. If your USB-to-TTL starts heating up, disconnnect!
+  1. If your USB-to-TTL starts heating up, disconnect!
 It appears that 1 in 8 is defective.
   2. If your pi starts heating up, now or ever, disconnect!
 If you have a short, where a pin with power feeds right into ground, you'll fry it.